antonjim-te/thousandeyes-splunk-integrations-workshop/docs/service_map/advanced_aws/login_splunk_observability.md

     - Enter your `email address` and `password`
     - Click `Sign In`

+    !!! note "If you are in Splunk AppDynamics PS Team" You should have access to Splunk Observability Cloud Playground - please log in at https://app.us1.signalfx.com and use your Cisco credentials.

 === "Free Trial"

     If you don't have a Splunk Observability Cloud account: